LCO or LOC: Which Is Best for High Porosity Hair vs Low Porosity Hair?

 - Keeps hair hydrated

-- Prevents frizz and flyaways
+- It prevents frizz and flyaways

 The (L) Liquid in LCO Method